Composable end-to-end security of Gaussian quantum networks with untrusted relays

 With a bit of math one can show that the execution of the relay in Fig.~\ref{fig:NodeEmulation}b1 gives

 One can then verify that $\mathbf{V}_{b'C'}^{\rm b1}$ equals the CM in Eq.~\eqref{eq:CMEmula} in the limit $\nu \rightarrow \infty$.

 In Fig.~\ref{fig:NodeEmulation}c1 and c2, we further verify that corrections based on broadcasted $\gamma_i$'s can be postponed to one end (here to the end-mode `$a$').
 We do so by checking the equivalence when the displacement operator $\widehat{D}_2$ can be postponed and performed along with $\widehat{D}_1$.
 The equivalence can be verified through checking both CMs and mean values.
-From upper and lower panels in Fig.~\ref{fig:NodeEmulation}c, it is clear that the equality holds for CMs since both scenarios start with the same resources and channels, on which only local displacement operations are applied that do not change the CMs.
-For mean values, we start by the fact that initial mean value vector for the four involved modes is zero, i.e., $\overline{\mathbf{x}}_{B'bAa}= \mathbf{0}$.
-Let us start from Fig.~\ref{fig:NodeEmulation}c1.
-The displacement $\gamma_2:=(q_{\gamma_2}+ip_{\gamma_2})/\sqrt{2}$ implies that $\overline{\mathbf{x}}_{B'bAa}'= (0~0~q_{\gamma_2}~p_{\gamma_2}~0~0~0~0)^\mathsf{T}$, which after applying the balanced beam splitter of the Bell detection varies to
+From upper and lower panels in Fig.~\ref{fig:NodeEmulation}c, it is clear that the equality holds for CMs since both scenarios start with the same resources and channels, on which only local displacement operations, which do not change the CMs, are applied.